djecoo/thermo-nerf/README.md

 ## Rune the sliding window

-First create your project by creating and populating different sub-scenes by running `python scripts/template_start.py`
+First create your project by creating and populating different sub-scenes by running `python scripts/template_start.py`\\

+Activate your instantsplat/mast3r environment
 Then run the mast3r pose estimation using `bash scripts/run_dust3r.sh`.
-Dont forget to update the path at the beginning of the folder.
+Dont forget to update the path at the beginning of the folder.\\

 Then run `bash scripts/dust3r_convert.sh` and `bash scripts/txt_to_bin.sh` in order to convert the ply and txt files.
-Don't forget to update the path at the beginning of the folder aswell.
+Don't forget to update the path at the beginning of the folder aswell.\\

+Activate your nerfstudio environment
 After that you can run `bash scripts/colmap2nerf.sh` in order to create the transforms.json for each subscene.
-Add the thermal images to it by running `python scripts/update_transforms.sh`
+Add the thermal images to it by running `python scripts/update_transforms.sh`\\

 Finally you can run for each scene `python scripts/sliding_window.py --directory directory_to_the_scene (eg /project/dust3r/trees)`.
-You can also use sliding_window_outliers.py instead to have the outlier rejection layer.
+You can also use sliding_window_outliers.py instead to have the outlier rejection layer. \\

 Congratulations, you have now your transforms.json that you can use to train and evaluate on any Nerfstudio model!
 Please refer to the ThermoNerf repo to train and evaluate your dataset on it.